Skip to content

 Did you know that there are seven sea turtle species around the world and five of the species are found in Florida?
 One of the best places to see them is the veterinary turtle hospital that cares for sick and injured sea turtles in the Florida Keys.
 See our tips for visiting the turtle hospital.

-The Keys evoke sunshine, palm trees and beaches.
-But, we also did our share of some wildlife sightings and I’ll be sharing more about a couple of them here.
+The Florida Keys evoke sunshine, palm trees and beaches.
+But, we also did our share of some wildlife sightings.
 It was hard to pass up such an opportunity and experience.
 See what this unique place has to offer.

 Turtle Hospital Florida